-If it be true that God’s purpose in inspiring His Word would not generally be achieved unless He superintended its translation into other languages and adapted His inspired expression to accommodate changes in language over time, and if it be true that God is able to do this, then we may be sure that He did.
-God has achieved His purpose in inspiring His Word by monitoring and governing its translation into languages that are common to his servants.
+If it be true that God’s purpose in inspiring His Word would not generally be achieved unless He superintended its translation into other languages and adapted His inspired expression to accommodate changes in language over time, and if it be true that God is able to do this, then we may be sure that He did so.
+God has achieved His purpose in inspiring His Word by monitoring and governing its translation into languages that are common to many, if not all of His servants.

 Now we have something meaningful.
 God’s purpose in inspiring His Word implies that it is possible today to learn a modern language in which the Word of God exists in its inspired form … equivalent to the autographs in its representation of God’s written revelation.

-It has NEVER been God’s intention that you or I should go to another man or woman as a final authority to obtain a correct understanding of His Word, not to mention what the very words in the inspired text are supposed to be.
+It has never been God’s intention that His children must depend on other men or woman as a final authority to obtain a correct understanding of His Word, not to mention what the very words in the inspired text are supposed to be.
 While there is truly a place in the Church for Spirit-filled teachers, and while it is certainly also true that great benefit is brought to the true Church through these godly men and women, it has never been our Lord’s way — since Scripture has become available – to allow any sinful man, or small group of men, to become His ultimate authority on earth about anything.
 The final responsibility for discerning and accepting truth rests in the hearts of individual believers as they meditate on the Word of God for themselves … a Bible that they can read and understand in their own language without the imposition of sinful men.
-This is a concept that is deeply fundamental to biblical Christianity.
+This is a concept that is deeply fundamental to our walk with God.

-We now know that we can be entirely free from such academic linguistic religious enslavement when it comes to knowing the truth.
-When you are in error about spiritual truth, there is no one to blame but yourself.
-You and I — and everyone else — are responsible before God for what we believe.
-For the vast majority of us who have a Bible in our own language, we have God’s infallible Word at our disposal, and it is given to us individually to search and study.
-For those who do not, it is possible to fully learn a modern language in a neutal and accurate manner in which the Word of God is perfectly expressed.
-Anyone sincerely seeking after the living God may do so.
-There will be no excuses for any human being at the Great White throne.
+We can be entirely free from such academic linguistic religious enslavement when it comes to knowing the truth.
+When we are in error about spiritual truth, there is no one to blame but ourselves.
+We are each individually responsible before God for what we believe.
+For the those of us who have a Bible in our own language, we have God’s infallible Word at our disposal, and it is given to us individually to search and study.
+For those who do not, it is indeed possible to fully learn a modern language in a neutral and accurate manner in which the Word of God is perfectly expressed.
+Most all of us who are sincerely seeking after the living God may do so.
+There will be no excuses for us at the Great White throne.